skyhouse123/AVDM_Unity/README.md

 # AVDM_Unity
-Codes and Materials in Unity for a angular velocity decoding model accounting for visually guided flight behaviours of the bee.
+Codes and Materials in Unity for an angular velocity decoding model accounting for visually guided flight behaviours of the bee.
+Cancel changes
 This project is for reproducing honeybee flight behaviours including tunnel centering and terrain following in Unity.
 * Authors: Huatian Wang & Qinbing Fu
 * Date:  Sep 2019